rightaditya/battery-dim/README.md

     brightness to the max value; if you've got the right device, you should see your brightness go up to max.
-    For example, if I hypothesized that `/sys/class/backlight/intel_backlight` was the right device, I'd decrease my screen brightness so that it's visibly different, and then run (as root):
+    For example, if I hypothesized that `/sys/class/backlight/intel_backlight` was the right device, I'd decrease my screen brightness so that it's signifiantly dimmer, and then run (as root):

     ```
     # cat /sys/class/backlight/intel_backlight/max_brightness >
     /sys/class/backlight/intel_backlight/brightness
     ```

     Or if you want to do it via sudo:

     ```
     $ cat /sys/class/backlight/intel_backlight/max_brightness | sudo tee
     /sys/class/backlight/intel_backlight/brightness
     ```

+    And I should see my screen brightness go up to the max value to confirm that I've got the right device.
 2. Run `install.sh` as root:

    ```
    $ sudo ./install.sh
    ```